 (iv) Observers with relevant scientific credentials may be admitted in limited numbers.
 Attention is given to the balance of Observers from constituencies with differing perspectives.
 Observers are invited to observe the meeting and should not attempt to influence it, and they agree to respect the Guidelines for Observers at IARC Monographs meetings.
 Observers do not draft any section of the Monograph or participate in the evaluations. (v) The IARC Secretariat consists of scientists who are designated by IARC and who have relevant expertise.
 The IARC Secretariat coordinates and facilitates all aspects of the evaluation and ensures adherence to the Preamble throughout development of the scientific reviews and classifications (see Part A, Sections 5 and 6).
 The IARC Secretariat organizes and announces the meeting, identifies and recruits the Working Group members, and assesses the declared interests of all meeting participants.
-The IARC Secretariat supports the activities of the Working Group (see Part A, Section 7) by a Only for the section on exposure characterization.
+The IARC Secretariat supports the activities of the Working Group (see Part A, Section 7) by searching the literature and performing title and abstract screening, organizing conference calls to coordinate the development of pre-meeting

 Category of participant Role

 Prepare text, tables, and analyses Participate in discussions Participate in evaluations Eligible to serve as Chair

-Working Group members $\checkmark$ $\checkmark$ $\checkmark$ $\checkmark$
+Working Group members \checkmark \checkmark \checkmark \checkmark

-Invited Specialists √a $\checkmark$
+Invited Specialists √a \checkmark

-Representatives of health agencies entatives of health agencies
+Representatives of health agencies √b

-Observers √ b
+Observers √ ^b

-IARC Secretariat √c $\checkmark$ $\sqrt{d}$
+IARC Secretariat √c \checkmark √d